-A Customer Loyalty Program is a marketing tool used by all types of businesses to motivate repeat customers by offering some type of reward system.
-Because of the prevalence of Customer Loyalty Programs used by the largest U.S. retail and restaurant chains, customers have come to expect some type of "bribed loyalty" offer.
+Customer Loyalty Programs are marketing tools used by all types of businesses to motivate repeat customers by offering some type of rewards for frequenting the business and spending money.
+Due to the prevalence of Customer Loyalty Programs used by the largest U.S. retail and restaurant chains, some customers have come to expect these types of loyalty offers.

 Find the definition of a Customer Loyalty Rewards Program, along with examples of current successful loyalty programs running in retail and restaurant chains here.
 Also get info about the benefits of building a Customer Loyalty Program to the retail or restaurant chains that use them.